Moodinocode/SocketProgrammingProject/Readme.md

    cd ...\SocketProgrammingProject\
    ```

-2. Install the required libararies for the app to run:
+2. Install the required libraries for the app to run:

    ```
    pip install -r requirements.txt